forio/epicenter-js-libs/documentation/strategy/index.html.md

 <a name="always-new"></a>
 #### always-new

-The `always-new` strategy always creates a new run for this end user.
+The `always-new` strategy always creates a new run for this end user irrespective of current state.
 This is equivalent to calling `F.service.Run.create()` from the [Run Service](../generated/run-api-service/) every time.

 This strategy means that every time your end users refresh their browsers, they get a new run.

 This strategy can be useful for basic, single-page projects.
-However, typically you will use one of the other strategies.
+This strategy is also useful for prototyping or project development: it creates a new run each time you refresh the page, and you can easily check the outputs of the model.
+However, typically you will use one of the other strategies for a production project.

 <a name="new-if-persisted"></a>